 Pellet mill control can be done automatically.
-This requires an automation control system to monitor and control temperatures, motor speeds/amperages, steam flow, etc. In our application example here the pellet mill control system includes automation of:
+This requires an automation control system to monitor and control temperatures, motor speeds/amps, steam flow, etc. In our application example here the pellet mill control system includes automation of:

 - Pellet Mill Mash Auger(s) (feeding mash into pellet mill)